“What kinds of spiders can you find in West Virginia?“

 RELATED: The 12 Types of SNAKES That Live in West Virginia!
 (ID Guide)

-RELATED: 8 Types of Ticks Found In West Virginia!
+RELATED: 25 Common Types of Birds Found In West Virginia!
 (With Photos)

 #1.
 Wolf Spider